-In 2023, the Company performed a combination of qualitative and quantitative impairment tests over its indefinite-lived intangible assets.
-The fair value of the indefinite-lived intangible asset that was quantitatively tested for impairment exceeded its carrying value by approximately 40%, and, therefore, no impairment was recognized.
+In 2024, the Company performed a combination of qualitative and quantitative impairment tests over its indefinite-lived intangible assets.
+The fair value of the indefinite-lived intangible asset that was quantitatively tested for impairment exceeded its carrying value by approximately 45%, and, therefore, no impairment was recognized.
 This valuation was prepared by a third-party valuation specialist.
 Further, the Company concluded that it was not "more likely than not" that the fair value of indefinite-lived intangible assets that were qualitatively tested for impairment were less than the carrying amounts.
 Accordingly, further quantitative testing was not required to be performed.

-The Company had no indefinite-lived intangible asset impairments in 2023, 2022 or 2021.
+The Company had no indefinite-lived intangible asset impairments in 2024, 2023, or 2022.
 Although the Company believes its estimates of fair value are reasonable, actual financial results could differ from estimated financial results due to the inherent uncertainty involved in making such estimates.
 The use of alternative estimates and assumptions could increase or decrease the estimated fair value of the assets and potentially result in different impacts to the Company's results of operations.
 Actual results may differ from the Company's estimates.

-See Note 8 - Goodwill and Other Intangible Assets to the accompanying consolidated financial statements for a summary of the Company's indefinite-lived intangible assets.
+See Note 8 - Goodwill and Other Intangible Assets in Item 8, Financial Statements and Supplementary Data, for a summary of the Company's indefinite-lived intangible assets.